PostGraduate Course

 Entry Requirements

-Level 8 undergraduate degree with a minimum Second Class Honours, Grade 2 (2.2) or BSc Social Science or other relevant qualifications deemed equivalent by the College of Arts, Social Sciences, and Celtic Studies.
-Prior relevant work experience is compulsory (this must equate to 3 months/480 hours).
+Level 8 undergraduate degree with a minimum Second Class Honours, Grade 2 (2.2) or BSc in Social Sciences or other relevant qualifications deemed equivalent by the College of Arts, Social Sciences and Celtic Studies.
+Prior relevant work experience is compulsory.

 Application Details